Vincibean/Vincibean.github.io/README.md

 # About
-My (still in development) blog.
+My blog.
 It contains just a bunch of (hopefully!) useful notes, things that I could not find on the web or that I found poorly documented.